aptech/docs/docs/sslib/ssfit.rst

                 * - ssm.p_0
                   - k_states x k_states, initial prior state covariance.

-    :type ctl: struct
+    :type ssCtl: Struct

-    :return out: an instance of an :class:`ssOut` structure.
+    :return sOut: an instance of an :class:`ssOut` structure.
 For an instance named *sOut*, the members are:

       .. list-table::
         :widths: auto